 I can wait here no longer and I hand over command to Tuvok and join the crew searching on the surface.
 Voyager only has a skeleton crew manning her and even those crewmembers are desperate to join with their comrades.

 Within minutes, I join B'Elanna's group and the look of support and pity on her face speaks for her.

 "We'll find her, Chakotay.
 She didn't just disappear into thin air."

 Her words offer me little comfort and she knows it.
 I stop a minute and look around me at the trees and the beauty of the place mocks me.
 I feel tears come to my eyes when I think of how this day should have been and I instantly push these thoughts aside.

-Alarm bells go off immediately and I lock eyes with B’Elanna.
-I hear her ask this man if there is anything in the rock which would affect our sensors and he nods in the affirmative.
+Alarm bells go off immediately and I lock eyes with B'Elanna.
+I hear her ask this man if there's anything in the rock which would affect our sensors and he nods in the affirmative.

 Something in me takes over and within minutes our search patterns change and we enhance our scanners to try and penetrate these deep mines beneath us.
 I order the crew to begin searching for entrances, anywhere the ground might look recently disturbed and within ten minutes, we hear shouts off to our right.